Home > Short-term health insurance > Short-term health insurance in Missouri

 Availability of short-term health insurance in Missouri

-Missouri regulations allow short-term health insurance to follow federal limits, with initial terms up to 12 months and total duration up to 3 years
+Short-term health insurance can have initial terms up to 3 months and total duration up to 4 months

-Short-term health insurance in Missouri is limited to terms of no more than 12 months, with total duration, including renewals, of up to three years.
+New short-term health insurance in Missouri is limited to initial terms of no more than three months, with total duration, including renewals, of up to four months.

-As of 2024, at least eight insurers are selling short-term health insurance plans in Missouri.
+As of 2025, at least seven insurers are selling short-term health insurance plans in Missouri.

 Frequently asked questions about short-term health insurance in Missouri